Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Morphisms and protomorphisms

-\item We generate $\YY$ by some strings $y_1,\dots,y_m\in \XX$ and use some version of the product replacement algorithm \cite{celler95.4931} for random sampling. \item Given black box subgroups $\YY_1,\dots,\YY_k$ in $\XX$, we generate a subgroup $\YY = \langle \YY_1,\dots,\YY_k\rangle$ by taking generating sets in $\YY_i$ and combining them into a generating set in $\YY$. \item $\YY$ is the centralizer in $\XX$ of an involution or a proto-involution in the sense of Section~\ref{sec:proto-involution} when we apply a procedure described in Section \ref{sec:centralizerofprotoinvolution} to ``populate'' $\YY$ and eventually find a generating set for $\YY$. \ei
+\bi \item We pick some strings $\bx{y}_1,\dots,\bx{y}_m$ produced by the black box group $\XX$ and we treat them as generators of a black box subgroup $\YY$.
+We use the product replacement algorithm \cite{celler95.4931} for random sampling. \item Given black box subgroups $\YY_1,\dots,\YY_k$ in $\XX$, we generate a subgroup by taking generating sets in $\YY_i$ and combining them into a generating set in $\YY$. \item If $\YY$ is the centralizer in $\XX$ of an involution or a proto-involution in the sense of Section~\ref{sec:proto-involution} then we apply the procedure described in Section \ref{sec:centralizerofprotoinvolution} to ``populate'' $\YY$ and eventually find a generating set for $\YY$. \ei

+\paragraph{\bf Terminology and conventions.} Abusing terminology and notation, we write $\bx{x}\in \XX$ for a string $\bx{x}$ produced by the black box group $\XX$ and we say that $\bx{x}$ is an \emph{element} of $\XX$.
+In the rest of the paper, a subgroup of a black box group is meant to refer to a black box subgroup.
+The \emph{order} $o(\bx{x})$ ($= |\bx{x}|$) of $\bx{x}$ is $o(x)=|x|$.
+We shall refer to a string $\bx{x} \in \XX$ as an \emph{involution}, or a semisimple element, or a unipotent element, etc., if $x \in X$ is an element with these properties.
+If $\bx{x} \in \XX$ is an involution, then $\CC_\XX(\bx{x})$ denotes a black box subgroup encrypting $C_X(x)$, see Section \ref{sec:centralizerofprotoinvolution} for a construction of $\CC_\XX(\bx{x})$.
+Moreover, we refer to black box subgroups in $\XX$ as to tori, unipotent groups, etc., if they encrypt subgroups in $X$ with these properties.